 The Obligatory (but not Mandatory) Page About Me

-I’ve been writing for at least a century.
-Feels like it, anyway.
+I’ve been writing for more than a half-century.
 I don’t remember when I wasn’t writing, but my first real writing job was as a neighborhood correspondent for our small weekly.
 My job was to find out what was happening in my neighborhood, which seemed like a dream come true until I had to start calling people and calling people and calling people in order to fill my little space on the inside of the newspaper.
 This was before Caller ID and they had to answer the phone.
 It was my first real taste of rejection.
 I got pregnant just so I didn’t have to do it anymore.
 (I’m kidding, kids!)

 Some years later I was reading a column in a bi-weekly paper and it was awful.
 I knew I could do better and when I heard the lady was retiring I sent a few column samples to the editor who, lucky for me, just wanted the spot filled and didn’t really care to go out looking, so he gave it to me.
 My own column!